muratk5n/thirdwave/en/README.md

-*The Eagle*, there was enough criticism of imperialism, of Rome that one can mentally skip over opression of distant locals (Brits!), and the "heroes" taking them on.

-But the movie is about brothers in arms, ppl fighting together, for something, even if that something was Rome, an expansionist band of feudal cocksuckers.
+*The Eagle*, there was enough criticism of imperialism, of Rome that one can mentally skip over opression of distant locals (Brits!), and the "heroes", can be seen as being about brothers in arms, ppl fighting together, for something, even if that something was Rome, an expansionist band of feudal cobsuckers.

 Well written, directed, acted - five stars without a doubt.